Rafi Blumenfeld ...

 Detected and measured in Behringer’s group

 They leak to the cone

 (RB April 2016)

 On Archimedes Law in penetration into granular media

 Plunge a rod into the sand

-Observe the turn, then the linear band
+Observe the turn, then linear band

-The curve is mysterious
+The curve is robust

 And, by Archimedes, we now understand